 - don't need to worry about still having to pay, as that'll already be taken care of.

-- don't need to worry about having to explain where you're going, as the driver will already know.
+- don't need to worry about explaining where you're going, as the driver will already know.

-We chose to book a transfer both from the airport to our hotel and back as we had big backpacks with us and didn't feel like the hassle of getting them on a shuttle and then on the train.
+We booked a transfer from the airport to our hotel and back as we had big backpacks with us and didn't want the hassle of getting them on a shuttle and then on the train.

 So far, so good.